Frequently asked questions relating to the Bailey Avenue BRT project.

 How is BRT different from the local NFTA-Metro bus service?

 BRT buses, with features listed above, will be branded to differentiate them from local NFTA-Metro bus service which will continue unchanged on many existing bus routes.
+To learn more about Bailey Avenue BRT, please visit our fact sheets and project documents.

 Where will the new BRT buses stop?